Muddeus/OOPS_Assignment_1/AssignmentQuestion.md

 ### 13. Describe what is DevOps, how is it useful for game developers?
 DevOps is a set of practices that encourage and support communication and teamwork among teams working on a project.
 It is useful for keeping everybody up-to-date and keeping a steady, productive workflow.
-Specifically with game developers, this means communication and effciency among all seperate departments.
+Specifically with game developers, this means communication and efficiency among all separate departments.

 ### 14. List what tools can be used with DevOps.
 Give a brief description of each one. (at least 3)
+- (Plan) Trello - Trello is an online tool that allows teams to organise and keep track of any task that needs to be done.
+Each task can be assigned to specific people and overlooked by higher management.
+- (Test) Veracode - Veracode is a program that allows organisations to test their code rigorously through multiple different formats and algorithms.
+- (Continuous Feedback) Slack - Slack is primarily a communication tool for the organisation themselves, but can also be connected to websites like SurveyMonkey to allow customers to give their feedback to the team.

 ### 15. What is CI/CD and how can it be used to automate the game development process?